threefoldtech/core9/docs/config/configmanager.md

 ```
 js9_config configure -l j.clients.openvcloud -i test -s /root/.ssh/id_rsa
 ```

+- the -s is not needed it will find the directory for you and use default locations

 where
  - `-l` denotes the jslocation of the client to be configured